Knowing and Being Aware of Your Finances

 - Speak with the Financial Aid department to see if your financial aid can be used to pay program fees.
 Ask about your eligibility for grants and student loans.
 They can also be a great resource to find scholarships as well.

-- For scholarships, the best practice is to apply, apply, and apply!
+- For education abroad scholarships, the best practice is to apply, apply, and apply!

 - Organize your applications - Google search, Excel (deadlines, application requirements, etc.)